 Paul Reed Smith Dragon 2002 Review

-The Dragon 2002 from Paul Reed Smith at the time and once again for PRS did set a precedence of what is really a top end guitar with incredible inlay work as opposed to just a high end guitar.
+Some in depth info about the Dragon 2002 from Paul Reed Smith.
+PRS did set a precedence of what is really a top end guitar with incredible inlay work as opposed to just a high end guitar.
 Remember back in 2002 PRS along with the company that actually does all the slick inlay work for all PRS guitars ( Pearl Works) no matter what model of the week PRS calls them used computer driven equipment so they could nigh on produce anything, just like China does these days!

 The fact is, that the inlay itself is amazingly impressive in real life, take a look: